barni363hun/nx-angular-nest-mysql/README.md

 # NxAngularNestMysql
 This is a Template for creating a Nx-Angular-Nest-Mysql application.

+Run everything under /nx-angular-nest-mysql

+Use the thunder-collection_nest-mysql.json for testing
 ### Required to start

-Run under /nx-angular-nest-mysql:

 - `npm i`

-Create a database for the backend:

 - MySql database named "my-app-nanm" (CREATE DATABASE `my-app-nanm`;)

 ### Execution